SwissDataScienceCenter/renku-jena/README.md

 There's a set of values that have to be configured in order to make Fuseki working as intended:
 * `persistence.size` - size of the persistence volume; defaulted to 1Gi;
-* `environmentVariables.JVM_ARGS` - flags to be passed to the JVM in the server startup command; defaulted to '-Xmx2048m -Xms2048m'
+* `additionalEnvironmentVariables.JVM_ARGS` - flags to be passed to the JVM in the server startup command; it's common to pass some memory related settings to JVM, e.g. `-Xmx2048m -Xms2048m`.
-* `requests.memory` - amount of memory requested for the container; should be higher than 'Xmx' if set on `environmentVariables.JVM_ARGS`;
+* `requests.memory` - amount of memory requested for the container; should be higher than 'Xmx' if set on `additionalEnvironmentVariables.JVM_ARGS`;

 By default, the chart creates a Persistent Volume and mounts it at `$FUSEKI_BASE`.
 This folder is used by Fuseki for storing both the configuration and the data.
 It's crucial for `$FUSEKI_BASE` to be on a persistent volume, otherwise the configuration and the data will be lost on server shutdown.
+As mentioned above, it's recommended not to modify the mounting point but simply mount a volume to `/fuseki`.

 There might be other files that had to be customised in order to achieve certain behaviour of Fuseki server.
 These files should be listed under `additionalVolumeMounts` and `additionalVolumes` in the `values.yaml` file.
 The most common customisations are:
 * `shiro.ini` - definition of security aspects of the Fuseki server.
 In-dept info can be found [here](https://jena.apache.org/documentation/fuseki2/fuseki-security.html).
 As mentioned above, the default file specifies `admin` user (with `admin` password) that protects admin endpoints (starting with `/$/`) except `/$/status`  and `/$/ping`.